CookedFox/questdb.io/docs/develop/insert-data.md

 - Configurable commit-lag for out-of-order data via [server configuration](/docs/reference/configuration#influxdb-line-protocol-tcp) settings

-With sufficient client-side validation, the lack of errors to the client and confirmation isn't necessarily a concern: QuestDB will log out any issues and disconnect on error.
-The database will process any valid lines up to that point and insert rows.

 On the [InfluxDB line protocol](/docs/reference/api/ilp/overview) page, you may find additional details on the message format, ports and authentication.